Introduction

 Performance

 Optimal DNS configuration using A-records for minimal latency.
-No CNAME chains, direct IP routing.
-Your sites are accessible worldwide quickly.
+No CNAME chains, just direct IP routing, so your sites load quickly worldwide.

 Cost Efficiency

 A single TYPO3 installation for any number of domains.
-Reduced hosting costs, shared extension management, central maintenance, and updates.
+Lower hosting costs, shared extension management and central maintenance and updates.

 Maintainability

-Central management of all websites.
-One update, one backup, one monitoring configuration.
-Your DevOps teams will love it.
+Central management of every website.
+One update, one backup, one monitoring setup.
+Your DevOps team will thank you.

 Security

-SSL/TLS configuration for all domains.
-HSTS, security headers, and modern TLS ciphers.
-Your visitors are protected.
+SSL/TLS configuration for every domain, with HSTS, security headers and modern TLS ciphers.
+Your visitors stay protected.

 Scalability

-Unlimited expansion: Add new domains in minutes.
-No more complex migration projects.
+Unlimited expansion: add new domains in minutes, with no more drawn-out migration projects.
 Your infrastructure grows with your business.

 Flexibility